Mechanic Agent Skills

 **My AI assistant doesn't seem to know Mechanic patterns.** Make sure you restarted your tool after installing.
 Skills are loaded at session start.
 Also verify the file exists in the correct directory using the verification step above.

-**I want to update the skill.** Run the same install command again — it will overwrite the existing file with the latest version.
+**I want to update the skills.** Run the same install command again — it will overwrite the existing files with the latest version.

 ## Using with the MCP server

-For the best results, use Agent Skills together with the [Mechanic MCP Server](https://learn.mechanic.dev/resources/mcp).
-The MCP server gives your AI assistant access to the task library and documentation at query time, while Agent Skills provide the patterns and conventions for writing correct task code.
-Together, they cover both reference and execution.
+For the best results, use Agent Skills together with the [Mechanic MCP Server](/resources/mcp.md) and the [Mechanic CLI](/resources/mechanic-cli.md).
+The MCP server gives your AI assistant access to the task library and documentation at query time, Agent Skills provide the patterns and conventions for writing correct task code, and the CLI previews, diffs, and publishes local task files.

 ## Related resources